 At the same time, some NGOs concerned with responsible business practices also prepare their own tax haven lists based on different criteria and objectives.
 At Repsol, we selected some of these listings, due to their public outreach or representativeness, and have classified the countries included in them as "controversial jurisdictions."

 In an effort to bolster transparency, we publish important information regarding our activity in non-cooperative jurisdictions and "other controversial jurisdictions."
-Repsol’s presence in these territories is not relevant as its revenues are immaterial (less than 0.02% of the Group's turnover) and is not intended to conceal or reduce the transparency of its activities.
+Repsol’s presence in these territories is irrelevant as its revenues represent less than 0.01% of the Group's turnover, and it is in no way intended to conceal or reduce the transparency of its activities.

-Repsol's Code of Ethics and Business Conduct, approved by the Board of Directors of Repsol, S.A., regulates our behavior model in all of our activities and operations beyond what is legally required of us.
+The Repsol Code of Ethics and Conduct, approved by the Board of Directors of Repsol, S.A., regulates our model of behaviour in all our activities and operations beyond what is legally required.

-As part of this compliance culture, we have a zero-tolerance policy regarding criminal behavior and the obligation to prevent and reduce any criminal risks the Company may face.
-This includes prohibiting bribery of public officials and any other type of improper payment to government entities such as the private sector, money laundering, or engaging in improper practices that may limit free and open competition.
+As part of this compliance culture, we have zero tolerance for criminal offences and an obligation to prevent or mitigate the criminal risks faced by the Company.
+These include the prohibition of bribery of officials, including any improper payments to government entities as in the private sector, money laundering or engaging in improper practices that may limit free competition.

-We also have our own mechanisms aimed at preventing corruption such as our Anti-Corruption Policy, Crime Prevention Model, and System of Internal control over Financial Reporting.
+We also have our own mechanisms for preventing corruption such as our Anti-Corruption policy, our crime prevention model, and our System of Internal Control over Financial Reporting.